Oganov2001/pygame-pong/README.md

 # pygame-pong
-Pong made with pygame for learning
+Pong made with pygame for learning.